Wish you could be more involved with the Bonneville County Democrats? Now’s your chance!

 The Chair represents the “face” of the Bonneville Democrats.
 They should be willing to make alliances, raise the visibility of the Dems, speak to the press, coordinate with the IDP, and appoint committee chairs and members.
 The chair also:

-- Serves as presiding officer at Central Committee meetings, and provides for a replacement (usually the Vice Chair) if they are absent.
+- Serves as the presiding officer at Central Committee meetings, and provides for a replacement (usually the Vice Chair) if they are absent.

 - Submits the budget, as proposed by the Budget and Finance Committee.